womenincstum/womenincstum.github.io/_posts/2022-11-04-raitenhaslach.md

 ![](/assets/images/content-2022/raitenhaslach-1.jpg)

 We gathered with our new and old members at Raitenhaslach for a combination of productive working sessions and quality time with the team.
-We had delicious meals, fun games and a night walk around the Burghausen castle, which is the largest castle in the world.
+We had delicious meals, fun games and a night walk around the Burghausen castle, which is the longest castle in the world.

 The trip was a significant experience for us as a group since it helped to integrate the new members into the team and enhance the feeling of belonging to the community.